-After this, I placed everything back into box/crate/file/binder/bag #1 except item #1.1.
-It was time to explore just that and add my findings to the spreadsheet.
-Examples are the date of the incident, the time and date, the people involved, the name of victim (if known), the crime scene specialists involved, the first officer on the scene, the date of me making the summary, etc. If the item already had an evidence tag, I list that too and highlight that number.
-The spreadsheet would now look like this:
+After I was done with box #1, I placed everything back into box/crate/file/binder/bag #1 except item #1.1.
+It is now time to explore just that one piece of evidence and to add my findings to a new spreadsheet.
+Examples that go in the columns are the date of the incident, the people involved, reporting officer, the name of victim (if known), the crime scene specialists involved, the first officer on the scene, the date of me making the summary, etc.

 |Jan 23, 1926 approx 130pm||Mr. X was shot several times (911 verbatim report #).
 Witnesses (see list 1.5) all gave similar information (approx. 5 shots) but nobody actually witnessed the shooting.|